sigmdel/lazmqttc/README.md

 }
 </pre>

-In Linux, these definition files are saved in the `~/.config/sigmdel/lazmqttc`
+In Linux, these broker definition files are saved in the `~/.config/sigmdel/lazmqttc`
 where `~` is the user home directory.
 So fully expanded the directory is
 <pre>  /home/&lt;<i>user</i>&gt;/.config/sigmdel/lazmqttc</pre>

 In Windows 10, the files are saved in the local `AppData` folder :
 <pre>  C:\Users\&lt;<i>user</i>&gt;\AppData\Local\sigmdel\lazmqttc</pre>

+## National Language Support

+The `languages` directory contains national language translations of the literal strings found in the program.
+This directory should be copied alongside the executable file.

+Only a single translation into French is provided: `lazmqttc.fr.po`.
+However there is a template file, `lazmqttc.po`, that can be used to create a translation into other languages.

+The choice of language, is done automatically based on the system locale when the program starts up.
+There is no provision for choosing the language at run-time.
+Those that prefer to use the English language version even if a translation into the national language exists can achieve their goal by renaming or erasing the `languages` directory.

 ## 6. Improvements and Development

 Initially this utility was quickly cobbled to fulfill an immediate need: wrangling a number of IoT devices running Tasmota firmware mostly to get their IP address.
 Since then, an attempt has been made to combine the important features of the mosquitto "pub and sub clients" into a single application.
 At the same time, some attention has been given to cleaning up the code, but improvements are certainly possible.
-All suggestions welcomed.
+All suggestions welcome.

-Currently, local language support is the only development under consideration.
+There are aspects of the MQTT protocol that are not implemented including the Last Will and Testament feature and clean sessions.

-## 7. Acknowledment
+## 7. Acknowledgment

 Obviously, this utility would not have been possible without